 We face global plastic pollution, with microplastics at the forefront of our pollution problems.
 Have you ever wondered what manufacturers use to produce larger plastic items?

 They use microplastics known as nurdles.
-Nurdles are tiny plastic pebbles plastics producers melt together to create larger plastic items.
+Nurdles are tiny plastic pebbles plastic producers melt together to create larger plastic items.
 Nurdles are no larger than 5mm and constantly terrorize the environment's health, especially the marine environment.

 You might have noticed these colorful objects lying in clusters scattered around your favorite beach spots.
 They interfere with the health of our natural ecosystems and many marine organisms.